Emiliano Vecchio

-Emiliano Gabriel Vecchio (born 16 November 1988) is an Argentine professional footballer who plays for Defensores de Belgrano as a midfielder.
+Emiliano Gabriel Vecchio (born 16 November 1988) is an Argentine professional footballer who plays as a midfielder.

 Club career

 Rosario Central

 Born in Rosario, Vecchio began his career at hometown professional club Rosario Central, joining its youth ranks in 1997 at the age of nine.
 He progressed through the club's youth setup, also being a teammate of Ángel Di María.

 On 6 November 2005 Vecchio made his first team debut, coming on as a 77th-minute substitute for Diego Calgaro in a 1–2 away loss against Newell's Old Boys; aged only 16, he became the fourth youngest to debut for the club.
 He scored his first professional goal on 1 March of the following year, netting the equalizer in a 1–1 home draw against Argentinos Juniors.

 Spain

 In January 2008, after a failed trial at Real Madrid, Vecchio joined Segunda División B side CF Fuenlabrada.
 After suffering relegation with the club, he moved to neighbouring CF Rayo Majadahonda, in Tercera División; he left the latter in 2009.